I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfusb/nc-wdfusb-evt-wdf-usb-reader-completion-routine.md

 <p>Then, implement your callback function as follows:</p>

 <p>The <b>EVT_WDF_USB_READER_COMPLETION_ROUTINE</b> function type is defined in the WdfUsb.h header file.
 To more accurately identify errors when you run the code analysis tools, be sure to add the _Use_decl_annotations_ annotation to your function definition.
 The _Use_decl_annotations_ annotation ensures that the annotations that are applied to the <b>EVT_WDF_USB_READER_COMPLETION_ROUTINE</b> function type in the header file are used.
-For more information about the requirements for function declarations, see <a href="NULL">Declaring Functions by Using Function Role Types for KMDF Drivers</a>.
+For more information about the requirements for function declarations, see <a href="https://msdn.microsoft.com/73a408ba-0219-4fde-8dad-ca330e4e67c3">Declaring Functions by Using Function Role Types for KMDF Drivers</a>.
 For information about _Use_decl_annotations_, see <a href="https://msdn.microsoft.com/en-US/library/c0aa268d-6fa3-4ced-a8c6-f7652b152e61">Annotating Function Behavior</a>.</p>

 ## -requirements
 <table>